cheulyop/cheulyop.github.io/_posts/2018-03-23-setting-up-a-custom-domain-for-github-pages.md

 ---
 layout: post
-title:  "Setting Up a Custom Domain for Github Pages with Google Domains"
+title:  "Setting Up a Custom Domain for GitHub Pages with Google Domains"
 date: 2018-03-23 00:00:00 -0500
 categories: jekyll github documentation
 ---

 ### Getting started
-Setting up a custom domain for Github pages turned out to be more complicated than I thought.
-Github lets you use custom domains, but only without https.
-I have a domain I got from Google Domains, but simply setting it in Github doesn't show anything but the message that the site can't be reached.
-To get around this problem, I did some searches and found that [CloudFlare][2] lets you use custom domains with Github.
+Setting up a custom domain for GitHub pages turned out to be more complicated than I thought.
+GitHub lets you use custom domains, but only without https.
+I have a domain I got from Google Domains, but simply setting it on GitHub doesn't show anything but the message that the site can't be reached.
+To get around this problem, I did some searches and found that [CloudFlare][2] lets you use custom domains with GitHub.

 ### Migrating DNS to CloudFlare
 After setting up a CloudFlare account and entering my custom domain `cheulyoung.com`, I added CloudFlare nameservers to Google Domains as shown in the screenshot below: